 First, here are a few general tips to keep in mind when deciding on a new subscription:

-- Most of these services are available across all platforms (Roku, Apple TV, Fire TV, Chromecast, Android, iPhone, iPad, etc)
+- Most of these services are available across all platforms (Roku, Apple TV, Fire TV, Chromecast, Android, iPhone, iPad, etc).
+Some, notably, are not!

 - Some of these services are available as add-ons to Amazon Prime, Hulu, or other streaming platforms.

 - Most offer free trials ranging from 7-30 days (or in the case of YouTube Premium, 3 months!)